Layout and Typography

 How it works:

-# - Ensuring markers aren't clipped at boundaries
+• Ensuring scatter points and bar tops aren’t clipped at boundaries

 Scenario